- Select a subject

 Students start on their GCSE courses.
 They can choose either Design and Technology,

 Food Preparation and Nutrition or both.

 Students will get the opportunity to be creative and innovative when designing.
-They will design products to meet the needs of clients and consumers; understand the design principles of form, function and fitness for purpose, understand the role that designers and product developers have, and the impact and responsibility they have on and to society.
-In addition, students will be able to select and use tools/equipment and processes to produce quality products and work accurately and efficiently in terms of time, material and components.
+They will design products to meet the needs of clients and consumers, as well as understand the design principles of form, function and fitness for purpose, the role that designers and product developers have, and the impact and responsibility they have on society.
+In addition, students will be able to select and use tools and equipment and processes to produce quality products and work accurately and efficiently in terms of time, material and components.
 There is an emphasis on developing a real empathy for the subject through exciting and challenging project themes.Students will learn the theory relating to all material areas and will be expected to try out ideas in different material areas.

 Where can I find out more?

 Maire KempTeam Leader of Design and Technology Department

 Contact Maire Kemp who looks after this Design and technology course on: